The Power of Positive Psychology

 - How have they been benefiting you?

-- How to use them even more to improve your situation?
+- How can you use them even more to improve your situation?

 An alternative test is the Big Five Personality Test.